 Alternatively, Public Transport Victoria's Customer Advocacy Team is available to review your complaint.
 If you are not satisfied with the outcome of any public transport complaint, you can escalate the matter to PTV's Customer Advocacy Team for further investigation.
-Contact the PTV Customer Advocacy Team by phone on 1800 800 007, email at customer.advocacy Team for further investigation.
-Contact the PTV Customer Advocacy Team by phone on 1800 800 007, email at customer.advocacy Team for in writing to: Customer Advocacy Team.
-Public Transport Victoria, PO Box 4724, Melbourne VIC 3001.
+Contact the PTV Customer Advocacy Team by phone on 1800 800 007, email at customer.advocate@ptv.vic.gov.au, or in writing to: Customer Advocacy Team, Public Transport Victoria, PO Box 4724, Melbourne VIC 3001.